Mixing Text and Image in SwiftUI

 }

-SwiftUI provides two ways to combine multiple Text views into one:
+SwiftUI offers two methods to combine multiple Text views into a single Text:

 Swift